markotronoph/materializeapp/README.md

-# materializeapp
+# Materialize App

-Materialize on Cordova Mobile App
+This repository contains a suite of Cordova Hybrid apps built using the [Materializecss](https://materializecss.com/) UI framework